 Pro Tip: The Pink Card Readers

-At interchange stations like Stratford, Highbury & Islington, or Whitechapel, you may see pink card readers.
-If you are transferring trains to avoid Zone 1, you must touch your card on the pink reader.
-This tells the system, “I went the long way around Zone 1,” ensuring you are charged the cheaper fare.
+Some interchange stations, like Stratford, Highbury & Islington, and Whitechapel, have pink card readers on the platforms.
+If you are changing trains to avoid Zone 1, you must tap your card on the pink reader.
+This proves to the system that you took the long way around.
+If you forget to tap, you will be charged the higher Zone 1 fare.

 Additional Resources and Travel Planning Tips